+Where job application forms are used, they will contain clear instructions and seek only information that is relevant to the actual requirements of the job.
+The application form will comply with the provisions of the Employment Equality Acts 1998 2011 and the Equal Status Acts 2000 to 2011.
 The text and content of any application will be reviewed before each set of vacancies in the light of the competencies required for the position and to ensure that they remain in conformity with best practice in relation to equal opportunities.

-The Job Application Form will state that the accommodation of special needs will be provided to candidates who may require them.
+The job application form will state that the accommodation of special needs will be provided to candidates who may require them.

-Job Application forms, where they are used, will be available in a number of formats i.e. for electronic dispatch on computer to assist candidates with sight impairments who are using assistive technology with voice activated readers on their computers; in hard copy, large print, and Braille.
+Job application forms, where they are used, will be available in a number of formats, for example, for electronic dispatch on computer to assist candidates with sight impairments who are using assistive technology with voice activated readers on their computers; in hard copy, large print, and Braille.
 In the event that Insert organisation uses an external recruitment agency for the purpose of recruiting staff, Insert organisation will make known to the agency our policy and request that they implement it during their selection procedures.
-Insert organisation will also advise the Recruitment Agency of their legislative duties in this regard.
+Insert organisation will also advise the recruitment agency of its legislative duties in this regard.